JiayiJi/Jiayi/README.md

     - For Manual Deployment, Optionally stop blogdown server.
 Drag `public` directory to netlify.com deploy
     - For Continuous Depolyment, set up according to the [Netlify Docs](https://www.netlify.com/docs/continuous-deployment/) pointing to the `/public` of an appropriate github repository.

-        - I used Command = `hugo_0.19`.
-I Probably need to follow the [additional steps](https://www.netlify.com/blog/2017/04/11/netlify-plus-hugo-0.20-and-beyond/) for beyond version 0.20, but version 0.19 works and it was easiest.
+        - You need to set Command = `hugo_0.31`.
+Otherwise, Netlify won't let you set up your website.
+I found this through trial and error.